2025 Academy

 CRITERIA

-• Detroit-based African-American or Latinx leader roughly between the ages of 28 to 40
+• Detroit-based African-American or Latinx leader

 • Bachelor’s degree (minimum)